-The Global Religion Research Initiative (GRRI) of the Center for the Study of Religion and Society (CSRS) at the University of Notre Dame (IN, USA) will be awarding up to 24 one-year doctoral dissertation fellowships in the social sciences over the next three years to advance the study of global religion.
+The Global Religion Research Initiative (GRRI) of the Center for the Study of Religion and Society (CSRS) at the University of Notre Dame (IN, USA) will be awarding up to 24 one-year doctoral dissertation fellowships in the social sciences over three years to advance the study of global religion.
 Each fellowship will provide $28,000 ($23,000 in salary and $5,000 for travel and minor research funding).
-Eight (8) fellowships on average will be awarded each year over the next three academic years (2017-2018, 2018-2019, and 2019-2020).
+Eight (8) fellowships on average will be awarded each year over three academic years (2017-2018, 2018-2019, and 2019-2020).
+The next round of applications are for the 2018-2019 academic year.
 The Global Religion Research Initiative is funded by the Templeton Religion Trust of Nassau, Bahamas.

 These doctoral dissertation fellowships are intended to promote among promising, young North American scholars the social scientific study of contemporary religions around the globe, especially religions in the “global south,” beyond the North Atlantic world (i.e., not the U.S., Canada, and Western Europe).
 They also intend to help better integrate the study of religion into mainstream social sciences.